dSONIQ Realphones

 After selecting or replacing correction profiles in your Customer Area, open the "License" menu in Realphones and click the "Refresh" button.

 Please note that choosing/adding a model uses up a Headphone Credit.
-You can change the selected model if required.
+You can change the selected model if required anytime an unlimited number of times.

 Computers – Provides the list of PCs (Machine IDs) under your license where the Realphones software has been activated and used within the last month.